johnnythethird/E-Buy-Website/frontend/README.md

 # Frontend
+# 2nd Build

-This is the initial start of the frontend.
-We've created the header and placeholder text.
+We've created the product line and images associated with them.